 It’s certainly worth it to gamble on NFTs.
 If luck is on your side you stand to come away with a valuable NFT that you can flip for a profit if you’re so inclined.
 Many people prefer to hodl their NFTs as a store of value and many project reward them for it with airdrops.
 Others enjoy the sense of community and being a part of a revolutionary movement.

-However, you may end up losing your gas fees and walk away empty-handed but that’s just part and parcel of buying NFTs.
+However, you may end up losing your gas fees and walking away empty-handed but that’s just part and parcel of buying NFTs.
 As with all gambling, NFT gambling carries a high risk and you should only spend what you’re willing to lose.